waku-org/waku-go-bindings/README.md

 ### Note

-In order to easily build the libwaku library on demand, it is recommended to add the following target to your project:
+In order to easily build the libwaku library on demand, it is recommended to add the following target in your project's Makefile:

 ```
 LIBWAKU_DEP_PATH=$(shell go list -m -f '{{.Dir}}' github.com/waku-org/waku-go-bindings)